 - 1 cup pure pumpkin purée, not pie filling

 - 2 tablespoon cornstarch

 Sour Cream Glaze

 - 1 cup sour cream

-- 2 tbsp zero-calorie sweetener, like Monkfruit Sweetener with Erythritol, or other granulated sweetener
+- 2 tablespoon zero-calorie sweetener, like Monkfruit Sweetener with Erythritol, or granulated sugar

 - ¼ cup heavy cream, whipped

 - 1 teaspoon powdered zero-calorie sweetener or powdered sugar

 - Pre-heat oven to 325°F. Combine gluten-free gingersnap crumbs, Monkfruit sweetener (or Swerve) or other granulated sweetener, and butter.
 Line bottom of a 9-inch springform pan with a circle of parchment paper.
 Press crumbs on to bottom of pan.
 Bake for 8 minutes.
 Cool on wire rack.